-1 (1

-Pre-
+Per Pre-

 Per Funded

 Unit (2) Unit (3) Total (1)

 Public offering price (2) US\$ US\$ US\$

 Underwriters' discounts and commissions US\$ US\$ US\$

 Proceeds to us, before expenses (4)(5) US\$ US\$ US\$

-- (1) Assumes that the underwriters do not exercise any portion of their over-allotment option. - (2) The public offering price and underwriting discount in respect of each Unit corresponds to: (i) a public offering price per Common Share of US\$; and (ii) a public offering price per Warrant of US\$; and (ii) a public offering price per Warrant of US\$. - (3) The public offering price and underwriting discount in respect of each pre-funded unit corresponds to: (i) a public offering price per Pre-Funded Warrant of US\$; and (ii) a public offering price per Warrant of US\$. - (4) We will pay the underwriters a cash success fee of 8.0% of the total gross proceeds of the offering.
+(1) Assumes that the underwriters do not exercise any portion of their over-allotment option.

+- (2) The public offering price and underwriting discount in respect of each Unit corresponds to: (i) a public offering price per Common Share of US\$; and (ii) a public offering price per Warrant of US\$. - (3) The public offering price and underwriting discount in respect of each pre-funded unit corresponds to: (i) a public offering price per Pre-Funded Warrant of US\$; and (ii) a public offering price per Warrant of US\$. - (4) We will pay the underwriters a cash success fee of 8.0% of the total gross proceeds of the offering.
 In addition, we will pay a management fee to the Representative of 1.0% of the gross proceeds, which is not included in this table.
 See "Underwriting" in this prospectus for more information regarding our arrangements with the underwriters.
-This table sets out the maximum possible underwriting discounts and commissions. - (5) The total estimated expenses related to this offering are set forth in the section entitled 'Expenses Relating To This Offering'.
+This table sets out the maximum possible underwriting discounts and commissions. - (5) The total estimated expenses related to this offering are set forth in the section entitled Expenses Relating To This Offering".

 In addition to the fees discussed above, we have agreed to issue to Ladenburg Thalmann & Co.
-Inc., as representative (the Representative") of the underwriters in this offering, Warrants ("Compensation Warrants") each exercisable to purchase up to a total of 96,596 Common Shares (which final amount shall be equal to 5.0% of the Common Shares and/or Pre-Funded Warrants sold in this offering) assuming a public offering price of \$4.348 per Unit, which is the last reported price of our Common Shares on the OTCQB on May 5, 2022.
+Inc., as representative (the Representative") of the underwriters in this offering, Warrants ("Compensation Warrants") each exercisable to purchase up to a total of 106,666 Common Shares (which final amount shall be equal to 5.0% of the Common Shares and/or Pre-Funded Warrants sold in this offering) assuming a public offering price of \$4.125 per Unit.
 The Compensation Warrants will be immediately exercisable from time to time, in whole or in part, commencing on the date of issuance and expiring 5 years from the commencement of sales of this offering.
 The Compensation Warrants are exercisable at a per share price of US\$ (or 110% of the public offering price per Unit).
 The Compensation Warrants are also exercisable on a cashless basis in certain circumstances.
 We also have agreed to reimburse the Representative for certain of its out-of-pocket expenses.
 See "Underwriting" for a description of these arrangements.

-We expect our total cash expenses for this offering to be approximately US\$.
+We expect our total cash expenses for this offering to be approximately US\$ .
 The underwriters have agreed to purchase the securities from us on a firm commitment basis.
-We have granted the underwriters a 45-day option (commencing from the date of this Prospectus) to purchase up to an additional 289,788 Common Shares and/or up to an additional 289,788 Warrants at the public offering price per Common Share and per Warrant respectively, as set forth on the cover page of this prospectus, less the underwriting discount and commissions, solely to cover over-allotments, if any, in each instance assuming a public offering price of US\$4.348 per Unit, US\$4.338 of which is allocated to the Common Shares and US\$0.01 of which is allocated to the Warrants.
+We have granted the underwriters a 45-day option (commencing from the date of this Prospectus) to purchase up to an additional 319,999 Common Shares and/or up to an additional 319,999 Warrants at the public offering price per Common Share and per Warrant respectively, as set forth on the cover page of this prospectus, less the underwriting discount and commissions, solely to cover over-allotments, if any, in each instance assuming a public offering price of US\$4.125 per Unit, US\$4.115 of which is allocated to the Common Shares and US\$0.01 of which is allocated to the Warrants.

-The underwriters expect to deliver the Common Shares and/or Pre-Funded Warrants and Warrants against payment in U.S. dollars in New York, New York on or about May [•], 2022.
+The underwriters expect to deliver the Common Shares and/or Pre-Funded Warrants and Warrants against payment in U.S. dollars in New York, New York on or about June [•], 2022.

-In reviewing this prospectus you should carefully consider the matters described under the caption 'Risk Factors" beginning on page 12.
+In reviewing this prospectus you should carefully consider the matters described under the caption 'Risk Factors'' beginning on page 12.
 This investment involves a high degree of risk.
 You should purchase units only if you can afford a complete loss.